phuriku/ml-course/files/Mathematics_for_Machine_Learning.md

 Linear Algebra
 ==============
 Linear Algebra is a field of mathematics concerned with linear spaces, their elements, and linear transformations of those elements.
-To be specific, vector spaces are the linear spaces, vectors are the elements, and matrices are the linear transformations of vectors into other vectors.
+Specifically, vector spaces are the linear spaces, vectors are the elements, and matrices are the linear transformations of vectors into other vectors.

 We will mostly be concerned with matrices and vectors in ℝ<sup>n</sup>.

 Vector Spaces
 -------------
 As mentioned above, a vector space is a linear space composed of mathematical objects called *vectors* that satisfy certain properties.
-A vector space is defined over a space of *scalars* (usually ℝ or ℂ, the space of real or complex numbers respectively), which can be used to extend vectors in a certain direction.
+A vector space is defined over a space of *scalars* (usually ℝ or ℂ, the space of real or complex numbers respectively), which can be used to extend, contract, or reverse the direction of vectors.

 Formally, a vector space *V* over a scalar space *S* must satisfy the following properties of linearity for all **u**,**v** ∈ *V* and all *c*,*d* ∈ *S*.
 1. **u** + **v** is in *V* (closed under addition)